-- Microsoft Office Small Business 2007: On top of Word and Excel, Small Business edition includes PowerPoint, outlook with Business Contact Manager, Office Accounting Express, and Publisher.
+- Also, Microsoft Office Small Business 2007: On top of Word and Excel, Small Business edition includes PowerPoint, outlook with Business Contact Manager, Office Accounting Express, and Publisher.

 - Microsoft Office Professional 2007: This one is designed for clients with more sophisticated business needs, it contains everything you got in Small Business Edition, and Microsoft Access.

-- Microsoft Office Enterprise 2007: This one includes Word, Excel, PowerPoint, Access, Outlook, Publisher, InfoPath, Groove, OneNote, and Office Communicator
+- Moreover, Microsoft Office Enterprise 2007: This one includes Word, Excel, PowerPoint, Access, Outlook, Publisher, InfoPath, Groove, OneNote, and Office Communicator

 - Microsoft Office Professional Plus: This edition includes some of the Enterprise features, it’s more concise, if you will.
 It includes Word, Excel, PowerPoint, Access, Outlook, InfoPath, Publisher, and Office Communicator 2007

 - Microsoft Office Ultimate 2007: This one is the most inclusive and contains more applications than any other edition in this list.
 It includes almost everything.
-It is designed (I believe) for users who can’t make up their mind about what exactly they want, since it has virtually everything Microsoft Office 2007 has to offer: Word, Excel, Outlook with Business Contact Manager, PowerPoint, Groove, OneNote, Accounting Express, Publisher, Access, and Infopath.
+It is for users who can’t make up their mind about what exactly they want, since it has virtually everything Microsoft Office 2007 has to offer: Word, Excel, Outlook with Business Contact Manager, PowerPoint, Groove, OneNote, Accounting Express, Publisher, Access, and Infopath.

 So, which edition do you think is right for you?
 If you’re an everyday user with no special business needs, then the standard edition would suffice.
-If your needs are more business-oriented, then you can choose between the 3 business options (Professional, Professional Plus, and Enterprise) based on your needs.
+Also, if your needs are more business-oriented, then you can choose between the 3 business options (Professional, Professional Plus, and Enterprise) based on your needs.
 And remember, there’s always the Ultimate option if you can’t make up your mind.

 Microsoft Office 2007 Product Key